seansfkelley/seansfkelley.github.io/_drafts/stock-options.md

 So, while an NSO can capture the preferential long term capital gains rate on the only on the second gain (from exercise to sale), an ISO can capture it for the _entire_ gain you realized: from strike to sale.

-At this point, the dust settles, and like the first scenario, money is refunded from here (like the AMT) and instead paid to there.
-The end result is that you pay tax as if everyone knew it was going to be an ISO all along.
+At this point, the dust settles, and like the first scenario, money is shuffled around and the end result is that you pay tax as if everyone knew it was going to be an ISO all along.

 ## Summary

 Exercising ISOs triggers a speculative taxation before anyone knows if the stock will ultimately be classed as an ISO or an NSO.
 When you sell the stock, taxes are cleaned up after the fact to make them consistent with whichever form the stock ended up in: ISO or NSO.
 The key difference between ISOs and NSOs -- given the same timeline of grant/exercise/sale and prices, and assuming the ISO conditions are met -- is that ISOs will apply the lower tax rate of long term capital gains to a chunk of gains that NSOs use the higher income tax rate for.

+So what's the point of all this complexity?
+To encourage and reward risk-taking: spend a year hoping for the best and maybe you'll save some money on your taxes.

 And of course, there is a _whole lot_ of tweaking you can do around the timing and margins to squeeze out extra value, which is why you hire a tax professional.
+Or a doctor.

 {% include next-previous.html %}